zennlyu/zennlyu/README.md

 - 👋 Ciao~ @zennlyu here.
 - 🧑‍💻 Software Engineer at HelloTalk
-- _skilled at React, Flutter and Node.js
+- -skilled at React, Flutter and Node.js
-- _interested in RAG-AI pipeline, Machine Learning, Full-Stack engineering
+- -interested in RAG-AI pipeline, Machine Learning, Full-Stack engineering
-- 📫 How to reach me - [linkedin: zhenliu277](https://www.linkedin.com/in/zhenliu277)
+- 📫 How to reach me - [linkedin](https://www.linkedin.com/in/zhenliu277)